esp-rs/book/src/installation/troubleshooting.md

 # Troubleshooting

-Here, we will cover some of the common errors that may appear, the reason and a solution to them.
+Here, we will present a list of common errors that may appear when building a project alongside the reason and a solution to them.

 ## Environment variable LIBCLANG_PATH not set
 ```